azat-co/fullstack-javascript/chapter1/chapter1.md

 console.log(Sum(1, 2))
 ```

-Another difference is that fat arrow function syntax preserves the value of `this` from the outer scope which in a way makes the fat arrow syntax equivalent to using a bind method `bind(this)` on a regular function.
+Another difference is that fat arrow function syntax preserves the value of `this` from the outer scope, which in a way makes the fat arrow syntax equivalent to using a bind method `bind(this)` on a regular function.

 ```js
 const Sum = function(a, b) {